alfgook/NEPU-apptainer/README.md

 ```
 docker build -t eval-fe56-img .
 ```
+During the image building process, several components, such as the nuclear model code TALYS, and (a not up-to-date version of) the EXFOR library, are downloaded.
+The final size of the image is about 9 GBytes and depending on your internet speed you can anticipate the building process to take 30-60 minutes.

 To create a container and to launch an interactive terminal session inside, execute:
 ```